codegram/calbert/README.md

 Also, thanks to Google Research for creating and open-sourcing [ALBERT](https://github.com/google-research/ALBERT) in the first place.

+## What on earth is an ALBERT?

+ALBERT is a Language Model, that is, a neural network that can learn sequences with certain structure, such as sentences in natural language (but not only natural language!).

+But how do they learn language?
+Different language models are trained with different **pretext tasks**, namely challenges that you give them so that they can learn how language works.
+The idea is that in order to get reaosnably good at this one task they must indirectly learn the grammar of the language, and even its semantics and style.

+Traditional (also known as **causal**) language models are usually trained with the task of **predicting the next word** in a sequence, like this:

+- Input: "the dog was eating very [BLANK]"
+- Correct output: "quickly"

+However, ALBERT is of another family called **masked language models**.
+In this family, the pretext task they have to learn is similar, but instead of always predicting the last word in a sequence, some words in the sentence are randomly turned into blanks (or **masked**), like this:

+- Input: "the [BLANK] was eating very [BLANK]"
+- Correct output: "dog", "quickly"

+This task is a little more difficult, and more importantly, requires understanding the context surrounding a blank much better.

+### How are those pretext tasks anything more than a pointless waste of electricity?

+Turns out, once a language model gets really, really good at this rather pointless pretext task, it can be easily repurposed for much more interesting tasks.

+Once a language learns grammar and semantics, it can become a very good classifier of sentences, and even whole documents, for example.

+If you then teach it to classify tweets or documents into categories (or identify sentiment, or toxicity for example) it no longer sees just a bunch of confusing characters, but rather it's "reading" the document at a much more abstract level, so it can "make sense" of it much more readily.
+(Note the air quotes, this is not magic but it is probably the closest thing.)

+### Why ALBERT in Catalan?

+Because there are no language models in Catalan!
+And there's a lot of Catalan text to be processed.
+(In Catalonia).

 ## Training calbert from scratch

 In most commands, you need to provide absolute paths with `$PWD` since these are Hydra runs and they don't run on the current directory.